Direct Estimation of Pupil Parameters Using Deep Learning for Visible Light Pupillometry: THEORY

 \subsection{Deep Learning}

-We chose U-net style architecture as the backbone architecture for our approach.
-U-net has proven highly successful for biomedical image segmentation tasks.
+U-Net has proven highly successful for biomedical image segmentation tasks.
 It consists of an encoder-decoder architecture that uses multi-stage downsampling with non-linear activations to constrict the representation of the input image, to a latent representation called bottleneck, that is subsequently upsampled by the multi-stage decoder which is expected to output the desired segmentation mask.
 There are shortcut connections between encoder blocks and the corresponding decoder blocks that pass information.
-After applying augmentation techniques, we had a total of total 23431 input images as well as the ground truth pupil masks.
-Next, we split this dataset into training and validation sets in a 9:1 ratio.
-The input image originally of size (400, 300, 3) was resized to (224, 224, 3) and the pupil mask and ellipse parameters were adjusted accordingly.
-To prepare the input data from the UBIRISv2 dataset, we performed normalization of both the input images and the ellipse parameters.
-Specifically, we scaled the pixel values of the images to a range of [0, 1] by dividing each pixel value by 255.
-Additionally, the ellipse parameters were normalized by dividing the center coordinates $(x_c, y_c)$ and the major, minor axis $(2a, 2b)$ by 224, the dimension of the input images.
-This resulted in these parameters being scaled to the range of [0, 1].
-Finally, the orientation angle $\theta$ was divided by 180, which scaled it to the range of [-1, 1].